Mombasa–Nairobi Standard Gauge Railway: Route

-The Mombasa-Nairobi SGR generally runs parallel to the Uganda Railway, a metre-gauge line that was built during British colonial rule.
+The Mombasa-Nairobi SGR generally runs parallel to the Uganda Railway, a metre-gauge line built during British colonial rule.
 The SGR, however, has a straighter alignment that accommodates higher speeds.
 Because of the rough and hilly terrain, large portions of the SGR were built on viaducts and embankments and in cuttings.

 For example, the Uganda Railway tackled the hilly terrain near Mazeras township by using a spiral.
-In contrast, the SGR passes through this area on two bridges, with the 43.5 m high Mazeras-2 bridge being the highest one on the route.
-As it approaches Nairobi, the SGR crosses the 2.6 km Athi River Super Bridge, which at the time of its completion was the sixth-longest bridge in Africa.
+In contrast, the SGR passes through this area on two bridges, with the 43.5 m high Mazeras-2 bridge being the highest on the route.
+As it approaches Nairobi, the SGR crosses the 2.6 km Athi River Super Bridge, which at the time of its completion was the sixth longest bridge in Africa.
 The SGR has a total of 98 bridges.

 The SGR's viaducts and embankments are elevated above ground level, allowing wildlife to pass underneath.
 This has brought a substantial improvement in wildlife protection from that which obtained under the old Uganda Railway.
-Passing through the transportation corridor between Tsavo East National Park and Tsavo West National Park concurrently with the Nairobi–Mombasa Road, the road and old metre-gauge railway were built at ground level, causing frequent collisions with wildlife.
+Passing through the transport corridor between Tsavo East National Park and Tsavo West National Park concurrently with the Nairobi–Mombasa Road, the road and old metre-gauge railway were built at ground level, causing frequent collisions with wildlife.

 Passenger trains run between Mombasa Terminus in Miritini and Nairobi Terminus in Syokimau, near the Jomo Kenyatta International Airport.

 Freight services are provided between Port Reitz, just west of Mombasa Island, and the inland container depot in the Embakasi division of Nairobi.